Key lime pie, named for the Florida Keys where the pie was first made. Photo courtesy of Morton’s The Steakhouse.

 GALETTE

-A term with multiple meanings, depending on the category of food.
-In the pastry world, a galette is a rustic, open-face pie or tart (depending on the size).
-It is flat, with a flaky, turned-up crust that creates a bowl around the fruit inside (see the photo at right of a peach galette).
+A French term with multiple meanings, depending on the category of food.
+In the pastry world, a galette is a rustic, round, open-face fruit pie.
+It is flat, with a flaky, turned-up crust that wraps around the filling to creates a “bowl.”
+The Italian word is crostata.

 GRASSHOPPER PIE